-Nikki from Yorkshire Wonders lives near York and loves the city.
-She has written a guest post for us about the best things to do in York:
+Nikki from Best Things to do in York lives near York and loves the city.
+She has written a guest post for us about what to do in York:

 I grew up in York and still live nearby now, it’s a beautiful city full of historic buildings and quirky streets.
 It is small enough to wander around in a day, but you need more than a day to experience all the attractions it has to offer.